cssu/cssu.ca/content/about/index.md

 date: 2021-09-10
 draft: false
 keepImageRatio: true
-summary: "Relevant Courses at the University of Toronto"
+summary: "About the Computer Science Student Union"
 showInMenu: true
 ---

 The Computer Science Student Union, or CSSU for short, represents over 1200 Computer Science students who are either taking a Computer Science course or are part of a Computer Science POSt at the University of Toronto St. George campus.
 We are a student governed body that receives funding from the Arts and Sciences' Student Union, the Department of Computer Science, and our union store.
-The description of the structure, rules, and processes of the union are described in our [**constitution**](https://drive.google.com/file/d/1BtoaF5GL-9pxtXPqgN0domckNSJyOE3V/view?usp=sharing).
+The description of the structure, rules, and processes of the union are described in our [**constitution**](/constitution.pdf).
 The primary goal for the CSSU team is to improve the academic, social, and professional lives of computer science students.
 To do so, we intend to focus on the following:

 - **Social Activities**: organize social events to help students in making friends in their program and form networks of mutual support.
 - **Professional Development**: provide students with networking and professional skill development opportunities students to facilitate success in their careers.